hashicorp/vault/website/source/api/index.html.md

 ```

 This maps to `secret/foo` where `foo` is the key in the `secret/` mount, which
-is mounted by default on a fresh Vault install and is of type `generic`.
+is mounted by default on a fresh Vault install and is of type `kv`.

 Here is an example of reading a secret using cURL: